nortakales/vscode-daily-bullet-notes/README.md

 2. **Folding** - fold years/months/days and lists
 3. **Commands** - a bunch of built in commands to help manage your tasks

+## Commands

+Table of commands coming soon...

 ## Extension Settings

-None yet, there will be some eventually!
+None yet, there will be some customization eventually

 ## Known Issues